All about our social impact work

 Spring into Sound Years 1 and 2: intergenerational music focused Forest School

 The benefits of intergenerational projects have been well documented, with the first formalised intergenerational care project opening in 1976, Tokyo.
-Whilst informal arrangements in which young children and older people benefit from each others wisdom and company are widespread in many cultures.
+Informal arrangements in which young children and older people benefit from each others wisdom and company are widespread in many cultures.

 The idea to combine these groups and immerse them in the Unite The Beat experience has always been our intention and we are excited to have met such dedicated partners over the years who have been immersed in their respective communities.